How Communication Helps with Retention

 - Wishing them a happy birthday

-- Congratulating them on their anniversary of becoming a client
+- Recognizing them on their anniversary of becoming a client

 - Alerting them to an upcoming policy renewal

 Instead of attempting to remember every client’s birthday, anniversary, and policy renewal date, try using automation.
-Implementing automation, like Automated Workflows from AgencyBloc, can help you work smarter, not harder to accomplish everything on your task list plus all of the extras—like non-follow up client interactions!
+Implementing automation, like Automated Workflows from AgencyBloc, can help you work smarter, not harder to accomplish everything on your task list plus all the extras—like non-follow-up client interactions!

 Think of an Automated Workflow like an if/then scenario.
 Let’s go over a few examples.